renskiy/fabricio/examples/roles/README.md

     fab vagrant nginx

 This command will start deploy of `nginx` container to the `vagrant` infrastructure.
-Vagrant virtual machine creation will start automatically if needed.

 Also you can use `vagrant.confirm` command to skip confirmation dialog and start tasks execution immediately.